Spiti Valley Itinerary (& Circuit Road Trip) from Shimla

 • Manali to Solang valley and Atal tunnel (north portal) road stretch gets busy during peak summer season (i.e. June-August).
 You may get stuck in a traffic jam.

-• Gramphu to Batal road is riddled with waterfalls, glacial water melt streams, and water crossings.
+• Gramphu to Batal Road is riddled with waterfalls, glacial water melts streams, and water crossings.
 It is easier and more convenient to drive through this part of the road from Kaza side.

-• There is a gradual increase in altitude (barring Narkanda-Rampur road segment) when driving on the Shimla-Kaza route.
+• There is a gradual increase in altitude (barring Narkanda-Rampur Road segment) when driving on the Chandigarh-Shimla-Kaza route.
 This gradual rise in altitude is good for acclimatization.
-Especially for people coming from the plains.
+Especially for people coming from the Indian plains.

 What Does It Cost?